Gabriele Lancillotto Castello

-Gabriele Lancillotto Castello, prince of Torremuzza and marques of Motta d'Affermo (1727–1794) was an Italian nobleman, antiquarian, numismatist and antiquarian, most notable for his study of Sicily's coins and ancient past.
+Gabriele Lancillotto Castello, prince of Torremuzza and marques of Motta d'Affermo (1727–1794) was an Italian nobleman, antiquarian and numismatist, most notable for his study of Sicily's coins and ancient past.
 He was also known as Lancellotto Castelli and wrote under the pseudonym Selinunte Drogonteo.

 Life

 Born in Palermo, in 1734 he entered the Collegio Borbonico, run by Palermo's Theatines.
 He was taught modern and ancient literature by abbot Jacoponi from Tuscany and in the college his favourite subject was Sicily's ancient, medieval and recent history.
 He and other scholars from the city planned a "Storia generale dell'Isola".

 In 1762 Torremuzza published "Le antiche iscrizioni di Palermo", describing ancient inscriptions which the city's senate had rediscovered in 1586 and which in 1716 were housed in the town hall.
 In 1753 he published the arcadian pastoral "Storia di Alesa" under the pseudonym "Selinunte Drogonteo", though his most famous works are "Siciliae veteres nummi" and Siciliae veterum inscriptionum nova collectio".

 In 1783 he became an associate of the Académie des inscriptions et belles-lettres.
 He gave around 12,000 volumes to the Jesuits, which became the nucleus of what is now the Biblioteca centrale della Regione Siciliana.
 He died in Palermo and is buried at the church of San Domenico.